LucasJanin/Home/NodeRed/Automations/onAirLight/README.md

 By chance, I have a light switch on the other side of the wall.
 Only a short cable and no hole was needed, except for the Outlet Box.

-For the software side, the [Home Assistant Mac Companion](https://www.home-assistant.io/blog/2020/09/18/mac-companion/) gives me very useful sensors like FaceTime camera and micro.
+For the software side, the[Home Assistant Mac Companion](https://www.home-assistant.io/blog/2020/09/18/mac-companion/) gives me very useful sensors like FaceTime camera and micro.
 For the Mac presence in the room, I'm using my [Mac Occupancy Template](../../../HomeAssistant/macOccupancyTemplate) to know if my Mac is connected to the ethernet.
 Aqara sensors are connected to [Home Assistant](https://registry.hub.docker.com/r/homeassistant/home-assistant) via [Zigbee2mqtt](https://registry.hub.docker.com/r/koenkk/zigbee2mqtt) and [Mosquito](https://registry.hub.docker.com/_/eclipse-mosquitto/).

 For more detail of my configuration, I invite you to check my [Software](software.md) and [Hardware](hardware.md) pages.

-The "On Air" light is only turn on when someone is opening or closing the basement door or the motion sensor in the basement got triggered.
+The "On Air" light is only turned on when someone is opening or closing the basement door or the motion sensor in the basement got triggered.
 The office is considered empty if the computer isn't connected to ethernet and the office's motion sensor is clear.

-The light change color base on the status of the different sensors:
+The light changes color based on the status of the different sensors:

 - [x] Green: the computer is connected to ethernet and not using this camera and micro
 - [x] Red: the computer is connected to ethernet and the camera is used